phalcon/documentation/docs/html-escaper.md

 ## Overview

 Websites and web applications are vulnerable to [XSS][xss] attacks and although PHP provides escaping functionality, in some contexts, it is not sufficient/appropriate.
-[Phalcon\Html\Escaper][escaper] provides contextual escaping and is written in [Zephir][zephir], providing minimal overhead when escaping different kinds of texts.
+[Phalcon\Html\Escaper][escaper] provides contextual escaping with minimal overhead when escaping different kinds of texts.

 We designed this component based on the [XSS (Cross-Site Scripting) Prevention Cheat Sheet][xss_cheat_sheet] created by the [OWASP][owasp].
 Additionally, this component relies on [mbstring][mbstring] to support almost any charset.